hashgraph/hedera-hcs-sxc-java/README.md

 APP_ID=0
 ```

-This demo does not use the queue and relay components, although it's possible to enable them by modifying the `pom.xml` file of the `settlement-demo` project to include them, they will also need to run as docker containers.
+This demo does not use the queue and relay components, although it's possible to enable them by modifying the `pom.xml` file of the `hcs-sxc-settlement-demo` project to include them, they will also need to run as docker containers.

-Compile the project (see above) and open a console terminal and switch to the folder/directory containing the `settlement-demo` example on your computer.
+Compile the project (see above) and open a console terminal and switch to the folder/directory containing the `hcs-sxc-settlement-demo` example on your computer.

 Then switch to `src/main/resources` and run the docker images as follows